ghosh-t04/AWS-Cost-Optimizer/README.md

 ## 🤖 How the AI Advisor Works

 The AI Advisor isn't just a generic chatbot; it has **tools**.
-We use LangChain to give GPT-4o the ability to securely query your real AWS environment.
+It uses LangChain to give GPT-4o the ability to securely query your real AWS environment.

 When you ask, *"How can I save money?"*, the AI runs the following tools invisibly:
 1.  `get_aws_cost_summary`: Reads your recent bill.